Tony Gregory: Work as a TD

-On his election in February 1982 he immediately achieved national prominence through the famous "Gregory Deal", which he negotiated with Fianna Fáil leader Charles Haughey.
-In return for supporting Haughey as Taoiseach, Gregory was guaranteed a massive cash injection for his inner-city Dublin constituency, an area beset by poverty and neglect.
+On his election in February 1982 he immediately achieved national prominence through the "Gregory Deal", which he negotiated with Fianna Fáil leader Charles Haughey.
+In return for supporting Haughey as Taoiseach, Gregory was given a commitment of a major cash injection for his inner-city Dublin constituency, an area beset by poverty and neglect.
 The deal was witnessed by ITGWU leader Michael Mullen and all details were made public.
 The written agreement included commitments to nationalise a 27 acre site in Dublin Port and Clondalkin Paper Mills.
 A total of £4 million was to be allocated to employ 500 extra people in the inner city, while 3,746 jobs were to be created over three years.
 State funding would be provided to build 440 new houses in the constituency and another 1,600 in the rest of Dublin.
 The whole deal was worth an estimated £100 million at the time, in comparison to the £850,000 deal offered by Garret FitzGerald of Fine Gael.
 Although Gregory was reviled in certain quarters for effectively holding a government to ransom, his uncompromising commitment to the poor was widely admired.
-Fianna Fáil lost power at the November 1982 general election, and a lot of the promises made in the Gregory Deal were not implemented by the incoming Fine Gael-Labour Party coalition.
+Fianna Fáil lost office at the November 1982 general election, and a lot of the promises made in the Gregory Deal were not implemented by the new Fine Gael–Labour Party coalition.